simonmichael/hledger/doc/SPEC-lots.md

 ## Reduction methods

-The reduction method, also known as booking method, is the order in which lots are disposed (or transferred from).
+The reduction method, also known as booking method, is the order in which lots are "reduced" (disposed or transferred from).
 It is configurable per account and per commodity via the `lots:` tag.
 (And also per posting via the `lots:` tag on a posting comment ?)